billythebean/cryptocurrency_project/README.md

 Not only will this bot help you trade, it will also show you the historical data to compare and contrast by years by pulling in APIs & also keeping with the current trends of today's emerging crypto.

 What is the project?
-Cryptocurrency Trading Bot with Graphical output to show historical data & a live time interface
+Cryptocurrency Trading Bot with Graphical output to show historical data using Plotly, Pandas, & Request, & a live time interface using tkinter

 What is the MVP (Minimal Viable Product)?
 I have opted to create a crypto trading bot with an interface.
 I will use this display interface to follow trades and market data by using Binanace API & the BitcoinCharts API to pull in financial data & trades about cryptocurrencies.